Great Tomato Substitutes for Everyday Cooking

 Place the warm peppers into a paper bag and close the bag.
 Let the bag sit for about five minutes.

 Your peppers should be moist and soft now.
-Place them in a blender with 1 tablespoon of canola oil, 1/4 teaspoon salt, 1/4 teaspoon sugar, 1 teaspoon dried oregano, and 1 teaspoon dried basil.
+Place them in a blender with 2 teaspoons of extra virgin olive oil, 1/4 teaspoon salt, 1/4 teaspoon sugar, 1 teaspoon dried oregano, and 1 teaspoon dried basil.

 (This herb combination is to taste.
 You can modify it as you wish.)